Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining

 We expect the block-diagonal part of $S'$ will cancel the rotation matrix, and the off-block-diagonal part is the higher terms that correspond to finite-difference error like \eqref{eq:finiteDifferenceError}:

 where $(\Delta)$ means restricted on eigenspace $\lambda_\alpha,\lambda_a\approx\Delta$.

-However, in practice, some states with different scaling dimensions, such as $\Delta=2$ and $\Delta=2.125$, are mixed into each other, was well as into eigenvectors of higher conformal dimensions.
+However, in practice, some states with different scaling dimensions, such as $\Delta=2$ and $\Delta=2.125$, are mixed with each other, as well as with eigenvectors of higher conformal dimensions.
 It is shown in \figref{fig:FiniteDifference}.
-An easy fix is to use a bigger block that both contains $\Delta=2$ and $\Delta=2.125$.
-One might also include more eigenvectors and replace the submatrix inverse with the submatrix pseudo-inverse.
-We find that we can assume all the eigenvectors are somehow mixed and do the pseudo-inverse for the whole matrix regardless of the theoretical degeneracy, will give the best result.
-So, rather than ``fixing the degeneracy of eigenvectors of lTRG using lattice operators'', what we actually did is more like projecting the lattice operators onto the low-energy (conformal dimension) subspace of lTRG.
+An easy fix is to use a larger block that contains both $\Delta=2$ and $\Delta=2.125$.
+One might also include more eigenvectors and replace the submatrix inverse with the submatrix pseudoinverse.
+We find that we can assume all the eigenvectors are somehow mixed and do the pseudo-inverse for the whole matrix regardless of the theoretical degeneracy, which will give the best result.
+So, rather than ``fixing the degeneracy of the eigenvectors of lTRG using lattice operators'', what we actually did is more like projecting the lattice operators onto the low energy (conformal dimension) subspace of lTRG.